-As with so many other substances found in nature, lithium possess a dyadic association with human biology.
+Whenever the word “lithium” is mentioned in medical or psychiatric circles, it tends to inspire more questions than answers.
+Is it safe, or toxic?
+Is it a medicine, a nutrient, or both?
 At certain concentrations, lithium is toxic to us; at others, it is a miracle medicine celebrated since the early 20th century for its ability to stabilize mood.
-And yet this is not the end of lithium’s story, for a growing body of research literature and clinical evidence suggests that this humble mineral may in fact be one of the most promising treatments available for a range of psychiatric and neurologic disorders.
+And yet this is not the end of lithium’s story, for a growing body of research literature and clinical evidence suggests that this humble mineral may in fact be one of the most promising treatments available.
+This two-part course looks at low-dose nutritional lithium as an effective and safe solution for a range of psychiatric and neurologic disorders.